gracelang/language/standardPrelude/standard.md

     // like indexOf(pattern), except that it returns the first index ≥ offset, or 0 if  pattern is not found.

     indexOf⟦W⟧ (pattern:String) startingAt(offset) ifAbsent (action:Block0⟦W⟧) -> Number | W
-    // like the above, except that it answers the result of applying action if there is no such index.
+    // like the above, except that it returns the result of applying action if there is no such index.

     indices -> Sequence⟦T⟧
     keys -> Sequence⟦T⟧